 Fee schedules for before-school and Afterschool Club are posted online.
-Requests for Afterschool Club on a regular basis should be addressed to the Director of the Afterschool Club.
+Requests for Afterschool Club on a regular basis should be addressed to Kim Danforth (kdanforth@markdayschool.org, (415) 472-8000 x2044), the Director of the Afterschool Club.
 If there is an occasion when your child must go to Afterschool Club for one afternoon, please notify your child's teacher in the morning.
 The Business Office will bill all charges.
 Penalty fees are charged for pick-up after 6:00 pm.